Mental Health in Teens: Understanding the Causes and Finding Solutions

 Institutions need to focus on these areas and provide timely support, the key ingredient being care.

 Colleges must have a range of resources such as trained professionals, counselling centers, workshops, peer support programs and student organizations for help to bounce back on the continuum.
-Open platforms that encourage discussion on topics related to mental will help wipe out the stigma around mental health.
+Open platforms that encourage discussion on topics related to importance of mental health will help wipe out the stigma around mental health.

 Understanding the Challenges